1. Type of the office

 Do you like an office near restaurants, cafes and meeting spaces?
 The facilities near your office will help you and your employees save time for lunch, leisure or other personal needs.
 When your employees feel comfortable, they will be more productive.

 4. Control of office rental costs.

-Determine the amount of money you will use to rent the serviced virtual offices and do not allow yourself to spend beyond that cost.
+Determine the amount of money you will use to rent an office and do not allow yourself to spend beyond that cost.
 Discuss with the office manager additional charges such as electricity, water, telephone, Internet usage fees, building protection fees and cleaning fees.
 Make sure they state the above costs are in the office lease.
 (SEE: Coworking Space Prices in Singapore)